Medvedev91/timeto.me/README.md

 In other words, to finish the current activity, you have to start the next one.

+It helps to always be focused on what you have to do and do only one task.

-This way provides real 24/7 data on how long everything takes.
+Also, this way provides real 24/7 data on how long everything takes.
 It will look like this:

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_chart_1.jpg" width="200" />